New York restricts families from sending packages to inmates - NewsBreak

 Under the new policy, which the state began phasing in last month, friends and family aren’t allowed to deliver packages in person during prison visits.
 They also won’t be allowed to mail boxes of goodies unless those come directly from third-party vendors.

-While the rule won’t stop prisoners from getting items that can be ordered online, like a Snickers bar or a bag of Doritos, they will lose access to foods like home-cooked meals or grandma’s cookies.New York removes word ‘inmate’ from state laws
+While the rule won’t stop prisoners from getting items that can be ordered online, like a Snickers bar or a bag of Doritos, it will make it harder to access foods like fresh vegetables and fruits.

 That’s a letdown for people like Caroline Hansen, who for 10 years hand-delivered packages filled with fresh vegetables, fruits, and meats to her husband, who is serving a life sentence.

-Note: This story was first published on August 14, 2022.
-It was updated on August 19, 2022 to correct two erroneous examples of the kinds of items prisoners could no longer receive, citing home-cooked meals and cookies.
-Home-cooked or baked foods were not allowed even before the new package policy was implemented.